All Episodes

 You effectively have a natural right to govern your own health, and that means refusing anything and everything that you don't want to take.

-There's nothing governmentally that they could possibly know that would overwhelm that because they they burned that option at the point they decided they had a right to lie because you don't know where they're lying.
+There's nothing governmentally that they could possibly know that would overwhelm that because they burned that option at the point they decided they had a right to lie because you don't know where they're lying.

 Meanwhile, on the West Coast, the governors of California, Oregon, and Washington are busy conflating science with ideology.

-So this uh can you see my screen?
+So this, can you see my screen?

 Amazing.

-We have September 3rd of this month of this year.
+Out of the governor's office, Kotech in the governor of Oregon, we have September 3rd of this month of this year.

-Oregon, Washington, and California form Western Health Alliance.
+Oregon, Washington, California form Western Health Alliance.

-That's governors of California, Oregon, and Washington, our fair state.
+That's governors of California, Oregon, and Washington.

 Quote, President Donald Trump's mass firing of CDC doctors and scientists and his blatant politicization of the agency is a direct assault on the health and safety of the American people.